isomerpages/sciencecentre-emag/_stories/Technology/Love in the Age of Algorithms.md

 <p>Prefer something more electrifying?
 Let sparks fly with your significant
 other as you watch tesla coils light up during our <a href="https://www.science.edu.sg/whats-on/shows-demonstrations/energy-titans-show" rel="noopener noreferrer nofollow" target="_blank">Energy Titans Show</a>.&nbsp;</p>
 <p>Afterwards, you can even imagine growing old with your partner at our
-<a href="https://www.science.edu.sg/whats-on/exhibitions/dialogue-with-time-embrace-ageing" rel="noopener noreferrer nofollow" target="_blank">Dialogue with Time</a>exhibition and take a cute wefie with the heartbeat
+<a href="https://www.science.edu.sg/whats-on/exhibitions/dialogue-with-time-embrace-ageing" rel="noopener nofollow" target="_blank">Dialogue with Time</a>exhibition and take a cute wefie with the heartbeat
 drum there.</p>
 <p><strong><em>Written by Jamie Uy<br>Illustrated by Jansen Michelle</em></strong>
 </p>
 <hr>
 <p><em>This article was originally published in Science Centre Singapore's previous blog, I Saw the Science, on 14 February 2024.
 The article has been republished with new graphics and lightly edited for Void Deck.</em>
 </p>
-<p><em>Last updated: 25 October 2024</em>
+<p><em>Last updated: 1 November 2024</em>
 </p>
 <p></p>